 Introduction: Your first sentence should be something that compels the reader to keep reading, so make it interesting, compelling, or shocking.
 In the same way as with a sales page, if they aren’t interested in what you have to say, they won’t understand it, and you won’t close the deal.

 In a similar vein, if you are only delivering information and they do not read the email, you may get complaints that “all you do is sell,” when in reality, it is just that they are not reading any of the emails that contain “content.”
 The good news is, I suppose, that the content of your sales emails is more interesting than the content of your content emails.

 P.S. – Remember to include a P.S. in all of your emails.
 When they open the email, a lot of people immediately go to the PS.
 You are falling behind the competition if it is not available.
 A link to the offer or the deadline constitutes valuable content for the P.S. section of an email.
 Always include the link in the final paragraph.
 Some individuals will go to the P.S. section and click the link before even reading the email that they have been sent.

 Successful email Campaigns

-There are other marketers who won’t send any email unless it has an element of sales in it.
-This would be a “soft sale,” where they give tips and good information and then let you know how you can purchase additional resources.
+There are some marketers who won’t send any email unless it contains some kind of call to action or sales pitch in it.
+This would be an example of a “soft sale,” in which they provide helpful hints and information before outlining the process by which additional resources can be purchased.

-In general people on a newsletter list like to receive information that they can use in their daily lives, information about resources to improve what they are working on, and to some degree be entertained.
+In general, people who subscribe to a newsletter list want to receive information that is applicable to their day-to-day lives, details regarding resources that can help them improve what they are working on, and, to some extent, they want to be entertained.